 Living a zero-waste lifestyle does not mean sacrificing the things you love, especially skincare.
 It just means finding low-impact, creative ways to make the things you love.
 By eliminating prepackaged skincare products that come wrapped in single-use plastic, you’re significantly cutting down your carbon footprint.
 But that doesn’t mean fully eliminating skincare from your routine.
-In fact, you’ll be surprised to know that there is actually a lot you can do for your skin with some simple ingredients from your pantry.
+In fact, you’ll be surprised to know that there is actually a lot you can do for your skin — or your dry winter scalp — with some simple ingredients from your pantry.

 And while you may not have all of these ingredients on hand, it’s totally worth splurging for a container of clay or agar agar on Amazon.
 Think about it: one plastic container of agar agar can be used for how many face masks?
 Maybe 100?
 Compare that with a 5-fluid ounce tube of clay mask and there’s no question: It’s a better use of your carbon footprint to opt for the bigger container that’s worth a hundred uses.

 Not sure where to start your zero waste skincare routine?
 Check out these five low impact masks that require minimal ingredients and are easy to DIY at home!